Classical and quantum beam dynamics simulation of the RF photoinjector test bench: Quantum beam dynamics

-In general, a vortex electron beam represents a free-electron state whose wave function can be described in terms of a Laguerre–Gaussian mode, which is an exact non-stationary solution to the Schroedinger equation and is well-known, for instance, in optics~\cite{Allen92}.
-Its transverse wave function is expressed as~\cite{Karlovets21}
+In general, a vortex electron beam is a free-electron state whose wave function can be represented in terms of an LG mode, an exact non-stationary solution of the Schrödinger equation and a close analogue of optical vortex modes~\cite{Allen92}.
+Its transverse wave function can be written as~\cite{Karlovets21}

 where the normalization constant $N$ is chosen such that